kojiro5150/phdss-instructions/equity.md

 explaining the basis.

 **Fragility Signals** (Mandatory)
+This section appears exactly once.
+Do not open a second Fragility Signals block later in the output — write all rights and equity fragility signals here in a single A) or B) close.
 Surface where rights protections may fail under real-world pressure.
 For this domain, explicitly note where:
 - formal consent exists without meaningful agency